 Most people know Xanax as a prescription drug that their doctors prescribe to them.
-They know that the drug is supposed to help them deal with anxiety.
+They know that the drug is supposed to help them deal with anxiety and similar panic disorders.
+Despite its medical benefits, Xanax is a highly addictive drug.
 However, how addictive is Xanax, and why is this drug addictive in the first place?
 To understand these elements, people have to understand more about this drug.

 What Is Xanax?

 Xanax is a benzodiazepine (benzo).
 In the United States, more than 15 types of benzos are available on the market.
 The main goal of nearly all of them is to help people deal with stress and highly anxious situations.
 The drug enhances the GABA neurotransmitters in the brain.
 These neurotransmitters are responsible for “inhibitory” reactions to slow or calm things down.
 This makes it highly effective for those with anxiety.
 Through the same mechanism, it also impairs motor function and muscle control, especially in higher doses.

 To know how addictive is Xanax, it’s important to look at the facts.
 Currently, benzos are one of the most common drugs that doctors prescribe in the United States.
 One reason is that they only have a moderate to low potential for abuse.
 In fact, benzos, including Xanax, fall into the Schedule IV category of the Controlled Substances Act.